carlosingles/json-patch-query/README.md

 Returns the mutated document.

 ### Examples
-For working examples of JSON Patch Query, look at the `src/test` folder in this repository, where there a wide variety of examples executing the different operations.
+For working examples of JSON Patch Query, look at the [`src/test/unit.test.ts`](https://github.com/carlosingles/json-patch-query/blob/main/src/test/unit.test.ts) file in this repository, where there a wide variety of examples executing the different operations.

 ## Edge Cases